tomthetank46/csc174project/README.md

 # Assignment 4

 ## Domain
-This website teaches the user about fashion and the different forms that it can take: from the different types of footwear to high-street fashion, and ultimately where fashion begins, the designer houses.
+The domain of the website is fashion.
+Each webpage covers a different aspect of fashion: shoes, high-street fashion, and designer houses.

 ## Ontology
 ### Overall Website